WHAT IS TRANSACTIONAL WRITING?

 We’ll examine what students need to consider before they even begin putting pen to paper, breaking down each transactional writing genre into the specific criteria of language and structure.

-Finally, we’ll provide some tools, tips, and techniques students can use to bring polish to their transactional writing and to help them achieve their text’s purpose.
+Finally, we’ll provide some tools, tips, and techniques students can use to polish their transactional writing and help them achieve their text’s purpose.

 HOW TO GET READY TO WRITE A TRANSACTIONAL TEXT

 As with any writing task, preparation is key.
 Luckily, there’s a helpful acronym we can learn to keep the essential elements of transactional writing preparation clear in our minds: GAPS

 Before beginning to write, students should fill in the GAPS by answering the following questions prompted by each letter in this acronym.

 Let’s take a look: